About this day

 Brain Inspired Computing Stephen Lynch, Manchester Metropolitan University

-The average human brain consists of about 100 billion neurons connected by around a thousand trillion synapses – it is the most powerful computer known.
-Steve will introduce the mathematicians who have invented a way to perform conventional computing using brain dynamics!
+The average human brain consists of about 100 billion neurons connected by around a thousand trillion synapses – it’s the most powerful computer known.
+Steve will introduce a way to perform conventional computing using brain dynamics!

 About Stephen Lynch